tomaztk/datasetR/README.md

 2. 4 x two-class (nominal with two (binary) class ; characters or numbers)
 3. 1 x interval (integer)

+The dimensions of the dataset is 8 variables and 100 rows of sampled data.

 ``` r
 library(datasetR)
 library(dplyr)